khanjason/MUNchkinDiscordBot/README.md

 ## Contributing
 Contributions are not open at this stage.
 Come back soon for updates, star and watch this repository.

+## Sponsorship
+Consider donating to help maintain server resources for MUNchkin.
+It can be as low as $1!

 ## License
 [GNU Affero General Public License v3.0](https://www.gnu.org/licenses/agpl-3.0.en.html)